Key Takeaways

 Will counselling improve our chances of conceiving?

-Counselling does not treat infertility medically, and we do not make claims about conception outcomes.
+Therapy for infertility does not treat the medical condition, and we do not make claims about conception outcomes.
 What it can do is help you carry the emotional weight of the process, stay connected to your partner, and make decisions from a grounded place rather than exhaustion.

 You are not weak for needing this.
 You are carrying something most people are not trained to witness, and our team is glad to sit with you while you do.
-Our maternal mental health therapy page has more on how this support continues through pregnancy and beyond, and our grief therapy page may be a good fit if the loss of the imagined family is the piece that feels heaviest right now.
+Our grief therapy page may be a good fit if the loss of the imagined family is the piece that feels heaviest right now.
+For pregnancy loss support, our pregnancy after loss page speaks directly to that experience.
 If the weight sits more on the relationship, couples therapy is designed for that part too.